Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Stationary solutions for homochiral waves

 For even lower $\beta<\frac{1}{2}(l_f/L_y)(l_f/L_z)$, there is no energy transfer from the 3D waves to the 2D condensate using the Heaviside approximation of the oscillating factor. \end{enumerate}

 All in all, we obtain the following asymptotic results:

 with $\beta = \frac{U'}{2\Omega}\frac{L_y}{l_f}$.
 We have included linear terms in $O(\beta)$ in Eq.~\eqref{eq:dec_scalings2}, so as to obtain better predictions for our DNS case where $L k_f = 10$.
 Note, however, that the asymptotic scalings are valid within each range when $\beta$ is sufficiently far from the bounds of the range.
-Thus, when using inequalities in \eqref{eq:dec_scalings2}, we habe derived a good leading-order approximation of the exact function, but where small discontinuities appear at the regime bounds.
+Thus, when using inequalities in \eqref{eq:dec_scalings2}, we have derived a good leading-order approximation of the exact function, but where small discontinuities appear at the regime bounds.

-The scalings in \eqref{eq:dec_scalings2} are shown in Fig.~\ref{fig:decoupling}(b) as a dashed red line, for the parameters corresponding to our DNS ($L_y/l_f= 10, L_z/l_f=5$), and are a very good approximation of the integration of the exact formula \eqref{eq:eps23_full}.
+The scalings in \eqref{eq:dec_scalings2} are shown in Fig.~\ref{fig:decoupling}(b) as a dashed red line, for the parameters corresponding to our DNS ($L_y/l_f= 10, L_z/l_f=5$), and are a very good approximation of the integration of the exact formula \eqref{eq:eps23_full}, shown as a green line.